cs411-alawini/fa22-cs411-Q-team006-Cowbuddy/doc/Stage2Diagrams.md

 #### Articles

 The Likes and Dislikes attributs are counters that are automatically updated.
 Each article must be related to at least one country and must be published by exactly one publisher.
+We will add a trigger to make sure that a user cannot both like and dislike an article.

 #### Countries